 You should also be aware that the current Help to Buy scheme ends in March 2021.
 A replacement scheme will be limited to first time buyers and the properties they can buy will then be subject to regional caps.

 Help to Buy is not right for everyone, and it is important that you consider how suitable the scheme, and any particular property, is for you.

 Speak to your solicitor early on, as Help to Buy involves some additional steps in the conveyancing process and they can advise you on any risks.

-For further information, please contact Kerry Dundas in the conveyancing team on 01782 525016 or email Kerry.email@example.com.
+For further information, please contact the conveyancing team on 01782 525000 or email firstname.lastname@example.org.

 This article is for general information only and does not constitute legal or professional advice.
 Please note that the law may have changed since this article was published.